vincentneo/LosslessSwitcher/README.md

 The opposite happens, when the next track happens to have a lower sample rate.

 ## Installation
-~~Simply go to the Releases page of this repository. [(Link to latest release)](https://github.com/vincentneo/LosslessSwitcher/releases/latest)~~
+Simply go to the Releases page of this repository or via [link to latest release](https://github.com/vincentneo/LosslessSwitcher/releases/latest)

-Try the beta! [(link to beta release)](https://github.com/vincentneo/LosslessSwitcher/releases/).
-The original v1.0 release is not recommended.

 Drag the app to your Applications folder.
-If you wish to have it running when logging in, you should be able to add LosslessSwitcher in System Preferences:
+If you wish to have it running when logging in, you should be able to add LosslessSwitcher in System Settings:

 ```
 > User & Groups > Login Items > Add LosslessSwitcher app